Sardorbek-Kuvondikov/xon-saroy-tailwindcss/README.md

 # 🧾 figma Tailwindcss
-A small figma was made for the purpose of explaining to students.
+A small figma was made for the purpose of explaining to students
 ---
 created using tailwindcss
 ```